RemoteViewerchallenge/aidepublic/docs/mcp-system_short.md

-1 — Purpose and summary (what this repo / MCP system is) This workspace contains an MC P (Model Context/Tool) adapter and a small orchestration stack that aims to:
+1 — Purpose and summary (what this repo / MCP system is) This workspace contains an MCP (Model Context/Tool) adapter and a small orchestration stack that aims to:

 Expose model/tooling adapters (Lootbox-style stdio adapter bundled for MCP) and present them via an HTTP proxy (mcp-proxy-master).
 Provide a UI to create and manage "roles" and assign tools to roles (roles are parameterized assistant profiles, not models).